oleguris/nodejs-podcast-feed/README.md

 You can check deployed version of podcast RSS feed here: https://europe-west1-happy-hour-231301.cloudfunctions.net/getitunesrssfeed

-And if you like eelgant and stylish House music subscribe to iTunes podcast: https://itunes.apple.com/us/podcast/happy-hour/id1173888893?mt=2
+And if you like elegant and stylish House music subscribe to iTunes podcast: https://itunes.apple.com/us/podcast/happy-hour/id1173888893?mt=2

 ## Architecture
     The application is built with serverless approach in mind and leverages Google Cloud solutions.